 Mark specialises in domestic turnaround and cross-border recovery matters such as civil enforcement, fraud, misfeasance and asset tracing claims.
-He also advises purchasers or prospective purchasers of assets from insolvent estates, mostly telecommunications companies.
-Mark has assisted with major Serious Fraud Office and offshore fraud matters and has successfully represented parties subject to tax investigations and prosecutions.
+He has assisted with major Serious Fraud Office and offshore fraud matters and has successfully represented parties subject to tax investigations and prosecutions.

-I instructed Mark on a complex matter, involving regulatory, contentious and transactional issues – and included the husk of a WW2 fighter aircraft.
+I instructed Mark on a complex matter, involving regulatory, contentious and transactional issues – and included the sale of the husk of a WW2 fighter aircraft.
 I was impressed by his commercial approach, his clear and decisive method and ability to work constructively with all parties and get the job done.

 Leading Financial Services Firm

 I worked with Mark on a contentious corporate restructure, which involved complex joint venture arrangements, hedging finance and significant breakage obligations.
 The opposing parties were often intransigent and seemingly unmovable.
 Mark was impressive in his direction of and contribution to meetings, drafting, correspondence and negotiations.
 The matter was ongoing over a prolonged period and when the specialisms of the various team members were dissipating, Mark kept a firm grasp of the detail, progress and cost.
 He choreographed matters in a calm and effective manner when feelings were running high and negotiations disjointed.
 I do not hesitate to highly recommend him.

 - Civil enforcement